Karin Winner, President

 Brant Houston is a professor and Knight Chair in Investigative Reporting at the University of Illinois.
 He also is a member of the faculty of the Graduate School of Library Information and Sciences.
 At Illinois, he also oversees an award-winning online news site, CU-CitizenAccess.org.

 From 1997 to 2007, Houston was executive director of Investigative Reporters and Editors, a 5,000-member association, and taught at the Missouri School of Journalism.
 Before that, Houston was an award-winning investigative reporter for 17 years.
 He was a member of the newsroom staff at The Kansas City Star that won the Pulitzer Prize for its coverage of a hotel building collapse and a member of the investigative team that won a Headliners Award for exposing shoddy building inspection practices in the Kansas City area.

-Houston is co-author of “The Investigative Reporter’s Handbook” (Fourth and Fifth Edition) and author of four editions of “Computer-Assisted Reporting: A Practical Guide.”
-Houston also is a co-founder and chair of the board of directors of the Global Investigative Journalism Network, a consortium of more than 100 nonprofit newsrooms around the world.
-He was a co-founder and chair of the board of directors of the Institute for Nonprofit News, a consortium of more than 230 nonprofit newsrooms in North America, of which inewsource is a member.
+Houston is co-author of “The Investigative Reporter’s Handbook” (Fourth Fifth and Sixth Editions and author of five editions of “Computer-Assisted Reporting: A Practical Guide.”
+Houston also is a co-founder and chair of the board of directors of the Global Investigative Journalism Network, a consortium of more than 180 nonprofit newsrooms around the world.
+He was a co-founder of the Institute for Nonprofit News, a consortium of more than 250 nonprofit newsrooms in North America, of which inewsource is a member.

 Bernard A. Kulchin

 CORPORATE VP, HUMAN RESOURCES (RETIRED), CUBIC CORP.
 AND GENERAL DYNAMICS CORP.

 Bernie Kulchin has had a distinguished career in human resources management in industry and as a consultant.
 He is currently serving the nonprofit community on a number of boards.